MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!NOTE]
 > If there is MDM policy configured for the device, user will not be able to override that behavior.

-> [!NOTE]
-> If there is MDM policy configured for the device, user will not be able to override that behavior.

 ### Share things with nearby devices

 Share things with near by Windows 10 devices, including both PCs and other HoloLens 2 devices.
 You can try it out in **Settings** > **System** > **Shared Experiences** to share files or URLs from a HoloLens to a PC.
 For more details read more about how to [Share things with nearby devices in Windows 10](https://support.microsoft.com/windows/share-things-with-nearby-devices-in-windows-10-0efbfe40-e3e2-581b-13f4-1a0e9936c2d9).